Building safety with a young personBack to top

 Stages of change

-You need to understand the stages of change in AOD use, know what stage the young person is in, and help them move through the various stages.
+You need to understand the stages of change in alcohol and other drugs use, know what stage the young person is in, and help them move through the various stages.
 For ideas on how to work with young people during each of the stages, read these ideas from the YouthAOD Toolbox:

 - Ideas for working with young people in the precontemplation stage